-The Company participates in research tax incentive programs that are granted to companies by the United Kingdom and certain European tax authorities in order to encourage them to conduct technical and scientific research.
-Expenditures that meet the required criteria are eligible to receive a tax credit that is reimbursed in cash.
+The Company participates in research tax incentive programs that are granted to companies by the United Kingdom tax authorities in order to encourage them to conduct technical and scientific research.
+Expenditures that meet the required criteria are eligible to receive a tax credit that is reimbursed in cash, upon surrender of loss carryforwards.
 Estimates of the amount of the cash refund expected to be received are determined at each reporting period and recorded as reductions to research and development expenses.
-The Company recorded research and development tax incentives of \$12.6 million and \$13.8 million during the twelve months ended December 31, 2022 and the period from January 30, 2021 through December 31, 2021, respectively.
+The Company recorded research and development tax incentives of \$24.3 million and \$12.6 million during the years ended December 31, 2023 and December 31, 2022, respectively.